Change your clock, change your battery

-As daylight saving time approaches, N.C.
-Insurance Commissioner and State Fire Marshal Mike Causey wants to remind all North Carolinians when you change your clock this weekend, remember to change the battery in your smoke alarm.
+Just as you changed your clock this past weekend, N.C.
+Insurance Commissioner and State Fire Marshal Mike Causey wants to remind all North Carolinians to remember to change the battery in your smoke alarm.

 “Smoke alarms cut the risk of dying in a fire in half, but they need to work in order to do it,” said Commissioner Causey.
 “Taking just a few minutes to change batteries in smoke alarms can be the difference between life and death.”